ConnectedLib/connectedlib10/modules/mentoring/section-3-1.md

 ## STEP 4: Checking in or evaluating the relationship

 How will you evaluate mentoring programs/relationships?
-Here are few questions to ask:
+Here are a few questions to ask:

 - What learning is taking place?
 - What were the mentor and mentee's goals?
 Are they reaching them?